Blog > How to Calculate Office Space Utilization for Your Team

 Interpreting Your Results: What the Numbers Mean

-- Utilization Below 40%: Your space is significantly underutilized.
-You are likely overpaying for real estate and should consider “right-sizing.”
-This is often the point where companies transition from traditional long-term leases to flexible private offices.
+• Utilization Below 40%: Your space is significantly underutilized.
+You are likely overpaying for real estate and should consider “right-sizing,” often by transitioning to flexible private offices.

-- Utilization Above 80%: Your space is reaching its limit.
-You may notice that finding a free phone booth or meeting room becomes difficult.
-This is a signal that it might be time to expand or move to a larger suite.
+• Utilization Above 80%: Your space is reaching its limit.
+You may notice that finding a free phone booth or meeting room becomes difficult, signaling it might be time to expand.

 The Financial Impact: Traditional vs. Flexible Models

 When we talk about utilization, we are ultimately talking about value.
 In a traditional office model, you are locked into a 7–10 year minimum lease.
 You are responsible for the total square footage regardless of whether your utilization is 10% or 90%.
-You also take on the upfront burden of furniture, which can be estimated at $1,000 per office, and the ongoing costs of a receptionist, janitorial services, and utilities.
+You also take on the upfront burden of furniture (estimated at $1,000 per office) and the ongoing costs of a receptionist, janitorial services, and utilities.

 In contrast, a flexible workspace like Workbox offers a different value proposition.
 By choosing a private office or suite, you move from a model of “buying square footage” to “buying a solution.”